The Bridge to Never Land: Characters

 Sarah Cooper: A seventeen-year-old girl who is very adventurous.
 She committed herself through the journey to not let the starstuff fall into the hands of the evil Ombra.
 She can be very sarcastic, and has a very useful quality: she has a black belt in karate.

 Aidan Cooper: A fifteen-year-old boy who falls in love every week.
 He is one to stay out of trouble, thinking of consequences and the turnout, but is always led into trouble by his older sister, Sarah.
 Though she nearly causes him to get killed many times, he still loves her.

 J.D.
 Aster: A young college professor in his early twenties, J.D. is the last living Aster, and the last living Starcatcher.
 Unsure of his fate, he steps up to help Sarah and Aidan protect the starstuff and keep it away from Ombra.
 He pretty much made the whole thing happen.

-Peter Pan: Stuck between the ages of 12 and 14 forever, Peter lives in Never Land, as he has for over 100 years.
+Peter Pan: Stuck at the age of 13 forever, Peter lives in Never Land, as he has for over 100 years.
 He has always been ready to help the Starcatchers, and though reluctant to help Sarah and J.D., he goes back to earth with them.
 He is described as “A young boy with a wild tousle of red hair, a thin, extravagantly freckled face and upturned nose.”

 Tinker Bell: As always, this little "birdwoman" is at Peter's side through all of his part of the journey.
 She always has a sarcastic rude remark ready for anyone she does not like.
 She does not like any female who she thinks will get between her and Peter, therefore she calls them rude names, such as "fat cow" or "ugly girl."